GuilhermeGorges/GuilhermeGorges/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning PYTHON, JS, HTML, REACT, CSS, NODE JS
+- 🌱 I’m currently learning REACT, EJS, PYTHON
 - 🤔 I’m looking for help with React